ducquy2200/8-Puzzle-Game/README.md

 # 8-Puzzle-Game
+# What does it do?
- Using C++ to create a command line implementation of the 3x3 sliding puzzle game (Text editor: Microsoft Visual Studio 2010)
+- This game is a command line implementation of the 3x3 sliding puzzle game using C++
+# How does it work?
+- The game has the traidtional rules of the 8-sliding puzzle game
+- Use 4 arrow keys to make a move
+- The user can decide to play again or exit the application